Lace-front wigs are becoming popular everywhere, but let’s be real—the removal process can be tricky.

 If you ever need expert guidance on how to care for your wig properly, look no further than IHS in London.

-IHS Hair Replacement is a hair replacement brand based in West Kensington in West London.
+IHS Hair Replacement is a hair replacement brand based in 2 prime locations, West Kensington in West London and Liverpool Street in Central London.
 We provide a full head of hair achieved through our hair integration procedure giving you confidence and life.